MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ### Notification messages

-When using proactive messaging to send notifications you need to make sure your users have a clear path to take common actions based on your notification and a clear understanding of why the notification occurred.
+When using proactive messaging to send notifications you must ensure your users have a clear path to take common actions based on your notification and a clear understanding of why the notification occurred.
 Good notification messages generally include:

 * **What happened.** A clear indication of what happened to cause the notification.
 * **What was the result.** It must be clear what item or thing was updated to cause the notification.